Tuesday, April 3, 2012

 Thursday, March 22, 2012

-Spiked pomegranate-berry iced tea
+Vodka infused pomegranate-berry iced tea

 Summer is upon us and that means it's time to break out the iced tea!
 I love a good iced tea and I'm not talking about that Lipton crap, this pomegranate-berry iced tea is straight from the Mighty Leaf Tea company and it's simply amazing.
 From the moment I open my tin of tea my nose is filled with the wonderful scent of pomegranates and various berries with a slight hint of citrus.